Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 By now, you might have caught onto the difference between FTTH, FTTP, and FTTC.
 The main distinction lies in how the fibre optic cables connect to your building.

-With FTTC (Fibre-o-he-Cabinet), the cables go from a data centre, to a street cabinet, but the final stretch to your home is covered by copper cables — slightly affecting speed.
+With FTTC (Fibre-to-the-Cabinet), the cables go from a data centre, to a street cabinet, but the final stretch to your home is covered by copper cables — slightly affecting speed.

 If you want the fastest, most reliable experience, FTTP and FTTH are the way to go.
 FTTC, while less advanced than FTTH or FTTP, is still a big leap from standard broadband, offering a better online experience overall.